Plant a Billion Trees

 What is Plant a Billion Trees?

 The Nature Conservancy's Plant a Billion Trees campaign is a major forest restoration program.
-Our goal is to plant a billion trees across the planet to slow the connected crises of climate change and biodiversity loss.
-A billion is a big number, but we know we can do it together.
-Help plant trees today!
+Our goal is to restore and protect forests across the planet to slow the connected crises of climate change and biodiversity loss.
+Help us reach our goal and donate to plant trees today!

 Trees provide so many benefits to our everyday lives.
 They filter clean air, provide fresh drinking water, help curb climate change, and create homes for thousands of species of plants and animals.